laravel/laravel/laravel/documentation/views/forms.md

 	echo Form::submit('Click Me!');

 > **Note:** Need to create a button element?
 Try the *button* method.
 It has the same signature as *submit*.

+<a name="autofill"></a>
+## Auto-filling form fields

+When displaying form errors inline, you often want to fill forms with their previous data.
+Doing that is as easy as calling one more method on the form helper class:

+#### Telling a form to auto-fill its fields from previous input data:

+	Form::remember();

+> **Note:** You still need to make sure to call `with_input()` when redirecting to a page making use of this feature.

 <a name="custom-macros"></a>
 ## Custom Macros